 Solar leases are an option that can help mitigate the upfront cost of solar panels, but most consumers will save more over time by buying and owning the solar system.

 According to the Office of Energy Efficiency & Renewable Energy, you can increase your home’s resale value by $15,000 if you own solar panels.
 Considering an average solar system costs $15,000-25,000, you could offset that cost by the increase in home value.

 Leasing can open up access to solar for more families and homes.
 However, with a solar lease or a solar power purchase agreement (PPA), you will not own the system.
 Instead, you will make a monthly leasing payment to the solar manufacturing company.
 Under a solar lease or PPA, you will not experience an increase in your home’s value and will not be eligible for some solar incentives or tax credits (including the federal tax credit).

 Another option for consumers who want to avoid the upfront cost of solar system is community solar programs in Colorado.
 With community solar, off-site solar panels provide solar to more than one home.
 Individuals then subscribe to community solar projects and have solar energy power their home.

 Colorado solar panel companies

-As home solar has grown in popularity, the number of solar companies on the market has exploded.
-This is especially true in Colorado, where tax credits and incentives have attracted many solar panel companies.
-If you are interested in investing in Colorado solar panels, you can begin the research process with SaveOnEnergy’s resources and guides.
-From there, finding the best Colorado solar installer for your home should be much easier.
+As home solar has grown in popularity, the number of solar companies on the market has increased.
+This is especially true in Colorado, where tax credits and incentives have attracted 330 solar panel companies.
+If you are interested in investing in Colorado solar panels, you can begin the research process here.
+SaveOnEnergy partners with solar installers and community solar projects to provide options for Colorado residents looking to go solar.

 The history of solar power in Colorado